facebook pixel Skip to Main Content

 3. The ranking order of the GTA Priority List will be based on the probability that the student will successfully complete the graduate program, the potential contribution of the student to the department, and the teaching needs of the department

 3. Early offers: On about December 15 (or the week before fall finals), open lines will be assigned to students based on the GTA Priority list.
-The Graduate Committee may choose to offer all open lines, or withhold open lines for subsequent applicants.
+The Graduate Committee may choose to offer all open lines or withhold open lines for subsequent applicants.
 GTA offer letters will be sent immediately.
-A report of awards will be presented to Biology faculty
+A report of awards will be presented to the Biology faculty

 4. By January 15, faculty members will be consulted about unassigned Designated GTA lines